Jaunsari people: Festivals

-The Jaunsari community reveres ‘Mahasu Devta’ which is the principal deity of that community.
+The community reveres Mahasu Devta which is the principal deity of that community.
 Dance and music are integral part of Jaunsari culture.
 During festivals both men and women dance under the intoxication of the folk music.
-Local people perform folk dances such as Harul, Ghundiya Raso, Jhenta Raso, Jangbazi, Thoude, and many more.
-Fairs like Moroj and Bissu are held which mark the harvesting period.
+Local people perform folk dances such as Harul, Ghundiya Raso, Jhenta Raso, Jangbazi, Thoude, etc. Fairs like Moroj and Bissu are held which mark the harvesting period.
+The community is known for their Nati, which is combination of folk dance with music.